Jack McGurn: Early life

-McGurn was born in July 1902 in Licata, Sicily, the eldest son of Tommaso and Giusepina (née Verderame) Gibaldi.
+McGurn was born in July 1902 in Licata, Sicily, the eldest son of Tommaso and Giuseppina (née Verderame) Gibaldi.
 Four years later, he and his mother emigrated to join his father in the United States of America, arriving at Ellis Island on November 24, 1906.
-McGurn grew up in Red Hook, Brooklyn where he went to Public School 46 on Union Street between Henry and Hicks streets, according to underworld historian Bill Balsamo, author of Crime Incorporated.
+McGurn grew up in Red Hook, Brooklyn where he went to Public School 46 on Union Street.

 McGurn moved to Chicago when he was 14 where he later took up a career in boxing as a teenager and changed his name to "Battling" Jack McGurn because boxers with Irish names got the better bookings.
-After Tommaso's death while McGurn was still young, his mother remarried to grocer Angelo DeMory, who was later murdered by Black Hand extortionists.
+They lived near Taylor street in Chicago's Little Italy neighborhood.
+After Tommaso's death while McGurn was still young, his mother remarried to grocer Angelo DeMory.

 Prohibition

-McGurn was introduced to Capone after his stepfather, Angelo DeMory, was assassinated by gang extortionists on January 28, 1923, and McGurn had methodically avenged his death by killing the three hitmen responsible.
-In fact, McGurn was already on the Outfit's payroll by the time of DeMory's death and had probably come to Capone's attention through his budding career as a prizefighter.
+The Genna gang, which ruled Chicago's Little Italy at the time, demanded money from the area's inhabitants and businesses to help pay for the gang's legal defense.
+McGurn's stepdad, Angelo Demory, either refused or could not pay and was murdered by Genna gangsters in 1923.
+A few years later, in February 1926, McGurn avenged his death by hunting down and killing the three men responsible over the course of eight days.
+After this rampage, McGurn spent a short time with the North Side Gang before ending up in the Capone gang by April 1926.